uvarc/rc-learning/content/notes/biopython/index.md

 module load anaconda
 pip install --user biopython
 ```
 **Note:** You have to use the `--user` flag which instructs the interpreter to install the package in your home directory.
-Alternativley, create your own custom [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) first an run the `pip install biopython` command in that environment (without `--user` flag)
+Alternativley, create your own custom [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) first and run the `pip install biopython` command in that environment (without `--user` flag)

 ## Testing the Biopython Installation